MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Publishing_events.md

 Go back to the Azure Function and make sure the function did not execute.

-## Task #3: Configure an entity image
+## Task #3: Configure an Table image

-This step allows you to avoid unnecessarily querying CDS and make a request only when you need information from the primary entity.
-It can also be used to get the prior value of a field before an update operation.
+This step allows you to avoid unnecessarily querying Microsoft Dataverse and make a request only when you need information from the primary Table.
+It can also be used to get the prior value of a Column before an update operation.

 1. Register New Image